All Products

 kubectl get gateway test-mcp-gateway

-Record the gateway IP address from the ADDRESS column, which you will use for testing in the next step.
+Record the IP address from the ADDRESS column.
+You will use it in the next step.

 NAME CLASS ADDRESS PROGRAMMED AGE